Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[8.0,).partial.md

 ### Using a third party containers

-third party or custom dependency injection containers can be used via the [externally managed mode](#externally-managed-mode).
+Third party or custom dependency injection containers can be used via the [externally managed mode](#externally-managed-mode).

 ## Externally managed mode

 In *externally managed* mode, NServiceBus registers its components in the container but does not own the container's lifecycle.
-NServiceBus uses the `Microsoft.Extensions.DependencyInjection.Abstractions` API to integrate with third party containers.
+NServiceBus uses the `Microsoft.Extensions.DependencyInjection` API to integrate with third party containers.

 WARN: Every NServiceBus endpoint requires its own dependency injection container.
 Sharing containers across multiple endpoints results in conflicting registrations and might cause incorrect behavior or runtime errors.